 Even when getting re-certified, ACTION wants trainers to submit re-certification documents (along with a $65 recertification fee) via a link they provide on a pdf documented available at their website.

-Expert Rating offers a completely online personal trainer certification for $69.95.
+Expert Rating fitness certification is completely online personal trainer certification for $69.95.
 While some might think of Expert Rating as only a personal trainer certification organization, the company actually offers a BUNCH of other fitness-related certification programs including but not limited to: